 In Paper I it was shown that CTTSs exhibiting continuous or veiled spectra with [O I] and/or [S II] forbidden lines, originating from jets or winds seen commonly in Class I sources (Kenyon et al. 1998), tend to be redder, which is suggestive of a younger age, than those without.
-A color-color diagram of the PMS stars in Tables 3 and 4 is plotted as Fig. 6; the results agree with our previous work.
+A color-color diagram of the PMS stars in Tables 3 and 4 is plotted as Figure 7; the results agree with our previous work.
 This correlation extends to HAeBe stars, in that HAeBe stars with forbidden line(s) are mostly located on the upper right of the 2MASS color-color diagram.
 As an alternative to being younger, a CTTS with forbidden lines could be the result of reduced photoevaporation of the circumstellar disk, e.g., by being away from a luminous star or shielded by a molecular cloud.
 Only 14 of the 40 CTTSs and 4 of the 13 HAeBe stars in our sample show forbidden line(s) in their spectra.
-In other words, about one third of the PMS stars with strong infrared excess exhibit forbidden line(s).
-Typical CTTS ages are a few Myr (Kenvon & Hartmann 1995), with those with forbidden lines representing an even younger sample, probably no more than a couple Myr old.
-The [S II] line is only present in Star 2, a CTTS with a strong infrared excess and strong [O I] (equivalent width > 10.5 Å).
-In our sample of CTTSs there is no correlation between the H α equivalent widths and the presence of forbidden lines, or between the H α equivalent widths and the 2MASS colors.
+In other words, about one-third of the PMS stars with strong infrared excess exhibit forbidden line(s).
+Typical CTTS ages are a few Myr (Kenyon & Hartmann 1995), with those with forbidden lines representing an even younger sample, probably no more than a couple Myr old.
+The [S II] line is only present in Star 2, a CTTS with a strong infrared excess and strong [O I] (equivalent width >10.5 Å).
+In our sample of CTTSs there is no correlation between the H $\alpha$ equivalent widths and the presence of forbidden lines, or between the H $\alpha$ equivalent widths and the 2MASS colors.

-The success rate of spectroscopic confirmation of CTTS and HAeBe candidates is extremely high for λ Ori, Ori OB1 or Lac OB1.
+The success rate of spectroscopic confirmation of CTTS and HAeBe candidates is extremely high for $\lambda$ Ori, Ori OB1, and Lac OB1.
 Candidates closely associated with star-forming regions all turned out to be bona fide young stars with essentially no exception, whereas the regions away from molecular clouds are mostly populated by evolved stars (e.g., carbon stars or M giants).
-The 2MASS database enables us to effectively trace recent star formation on a large scale, without any a priori bias toward prominent H II or reflection nebulae which are obvious targets to search for young stellar objects.
+The 2MASS database enables us to effectively trace recent star formation on a large scale, without any a priori bias toward prominent H II or reflection nebulae, which are obvious targets to search for young stellar objects.
 For example, stars 35-38 in our sample are confirmed to be young stars.
 They are located away from prominent nebulosity, so it might otherwise be difficult to recognize them as young stars in a targeted survey.

-3. STAR FORMATION IN THE ORIOB1 AND LACOB1 ASSOCIATIONS
+3. STAR FORMATION IN THE ORI OB1 AND LAC OB1 ASSOCIATIONS

-Star formation triggered by the RDI mechanism has several characteristics which can be diagnosed observationally: (1) The remnant cloud is extended toward, or pointing to, the massive stars.
+Star formation triggered by the RDI mechanism has several characteristics that can be diagnosed observationally: (1) The remnant cloud is extended toward, or pointing to, the massive stars.
 (2) The young stellar groupings in the region are roughly lined up between the remnant clouds and the luminous star.
 (3) Stars closer to the cloud, which have formed later in the sequence, are younger in age, with the youngest stars being in the interacting region, i.e., along the bright rim of the cloud.
 (4) No young stars exist far behind the BRC.
-In particular, (3) and (4) are in distinct contrast to the case of spontaneous star formation, which conceivably would not have left such distinguishing temporal and positional signposts.
-In Table 6 we summarize the different outcomes of the triggered versus spontaneous star formation processes.
+In particular, items 3 and 4 are in distinct contrast to the case of spontaneous star formation, which conceivably would not have left such distinguishing temporal and positional signposts.